Please enable JavaScript to view this site.

 Members tab

 The workspace members tab is a useful tool for managing access and publication privileges for members of the workspace.
-The first table on the workspace members tab is the "Active users" table, and contains the name, email address, and role (Administrator or Creator) of each workspace member.
+The first table on the workspace members tab is the "Active users" table, and contains the name, email address, and role of each workspace member.
 Workspace administrators may change the role of other workspace members (with the exception of their own role and changing the workspace owner).

 A user can be "deactivated" from a workspace by clicking the "Deactivate" button on the corresponding row in the Active users table.
 This will move the user to the "Deactivated users" table, and increase the number of available seats in the workspace.
 Deactivated users will no longer have permissions to publish or browse folders and projects within the workspace.
 Note that this does not prevent projects within the workspace being shared with these users, nor does it remove access for these users from projects in the workspace that had previously been directly shared with them.